-- Structures & Buildings Allowance (SBA) can provide relief for expenditure on non-residential buildings (including new conversions and renovations). - Relief is normally given at a flat rate over 331/3 years at 3% per annum of qualifying cost (which
+- Structures & Buildings

+Allowance (SBA) can provide relief

+for expenditure on non-residential

+buildings (including new

+conversions and renovations).

+- Relief is normally given at a flat rate over 331/3 years at 3% per

-- will always exclude the cost of land). - Garden offices used purely for business purposes will NOT qualify as they are built on residential property. - If the business is in one of the government's designated Freeport or Investment Zone sites, the SBA rate is 10% p.a.; various other tax advantages also apply to businesses in such sites.
+- annum of qualifying cost (which will always exclude the cost of land). - Garden offices used purely for business purposes will NOT qualify as they are built on residential property.

-- To accelerate tax relief, consider purchasing new assets - just before the end of your accounting period (companies); or: - before the end of the tax year (unincorporated businesses). - Consider the timing of the disposal of cars and other equipment on which allowances have been claimed.
-Such disposals will impact the taxable profits for the period in which they take place. - If your company previously claimed super-deduction, make sure that any disposal proceeds of that asset are separately identified; they will be treated as taxable profits of your company in the period of disposal. - If you are intending to purchase commercial property, including Furnished Holiday Lettings (FHLs) containing fixtures that are P&M, seek advice to ensure that the maximum capital allowances can be claimed.
-On purchase, any value attributed to the fixtures must be agreed by a joint election between the seller and the purchaser.
+- To accelerate tax relief, consider purchasing new assets: - just before the end of your accounting period (companies); or; - before the end of the tax year (unincorporated businesses). - Consider the timing of the disposal of cars and other equipment on which allowances have been claimed.
+Such disposals will impact the taxable profits for the period in which they take place. - If your company previously claimed super-deduction or claims full expensing, make sure that any disposal proceeds of that asset are separately identified; they will be treated as taxable profits of your company in the period of disposal. - If you are intending to purchase commercial property containing fixtures that are P&M, seek advice to ensure that the maximum capital allowances can be claimed.
+On purchase, any value attributed to the fixtures should be agreed by a joint election between the seller and the purchaser.